Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-As a rule, on weekdays, Jayesh eats lunch at Home Depot.
-That's why his farts smell like rusty roofing nails soaked in turpentine.
+Jayesh does not forget his friends and loved ones birthdays.
+He decides when their birthdays are.

-Updated on: [25/12/2025]
+Updated on: [26/12/2025]
 <!-- #jokeEnd -->